A variational quantum algorithm for entanglement quantification: Introduction

-Furthermore, as detailed in the Supplemental Material (SM) \cite{supp}, our approach extends naturally beyond entanglement to other quantum resource theories, including genuine multipartite entanglement (Sec. \ref{subsec:gmeq} of the SM), quantum discord (Sec. \ref{subsec:qdq} of the SM), quantum coherence (Sec. \ref{subsec:qcq} of the SM), and total correlations (Sec. \ref{subsec:tcq} of the SM).
+Furthermore, as detailed in Appendix \ref{Sec:resource}, our approach extends naturally beyond entanglement to other quantum resource theories, including genuine multipartite entanglement in Appendix \ref{subsec:gmeq}, quantum discord in Appendix \ref{subsec:qdq}, quantum coherence in Appendix \ref{subsec:qcq}, and total correlations in Appendix \ref{subsec:tcq}.
 In addition to quantification, our method enables reconstruction of the closest free states, such as separable states for entanglement, providing deeper insights into the structure of quantum correlations.
 The scalability and adaptability of our algorithm make it a promising candidate for practical implementations on near-term quantum devices, paving the way for new advances in entanglement theory and quantum information processing.

+The sequence of this article is organized as follows.
+In Sec. \ref{sec:evqa}, we introduce the entanglement variational quantum algorithm.
+The results obtained with the application of this algorithm for two, three, and for qubit states are presented in Sec. \ref{sec:results}.
+Some concluding remarks are given in Sec. \ref{sec:conc}.
+In Appendix \ref{sec:uhlmann} we review Uhlmann's theorem and in Appendix \ref{sec:swap} we review the SWAP test.
+In Appendix \ref{Sec:resource}, we extend our approach to the quantification of genuine multipartite entanglement, quantum discord, quantum coherence, and total correlation.
+In Appendix \ref{SM:Quantum_circuit}, e provide a more detailed description of the structure of the quantum circuit used to quantify entanglement.
+In Appendix \ref{SM:Additional_results}, we present additional results that complement those presented in the main text.
+In Appendix \ref{sec:comparison}, we compare our approach with other methods from the literature.